voormedia/flipflop/README.md

 * manage features via console (using rake tasks)
 * thread safety
 * better database performance due to per-request caching, enabled by default
+* optional eager loading (if you expect to use many features per request)
 * more strategies (Sequel, Redis, query strings, sessions, custom code)
 * more strategy options (cookie options, strategy names and descriptions, custom database models)
 * the ability to use the same strategy twice, with different options